Best 9mm Pistols [2024]: Ranked by Size and Use

 The Springfield Echelon came out swinging!

-This full-size polymer striker fired 9mm pistol was introduced to replace the Springfield XD line and they got just about everything right with this pistol.
-It has all the standard features you would expect on a duty grade handgun, plus many aftermarket options people are adding on after purchase with slide milling and grip modifications.
+This full-size polymer striker-fired 9mm pistol was introduced to replace the Springfield XD line, and they got just about everything right with this pistol.
+It has all the standard features you would expect on a duty-grade handgun.
+Plus, many aftermarket options people are adding on after purchase with slide milling and grip modifications.

 These features include very wide and tactile slide serrations both front and back.
-There are even ledges or flares machined into both set of slide serrations that making slide manipulations easier.
-The frame is factory stippled, that we found was in the Goldilocks Zone of not too smooth and not too rough.
+There are even ledges or flares machined into both sets of slide serrations that make slide manipulations easier.
+The frame is factory stippled, which we found was in the Goldilocks Zone of not too smooth and not too rough.
 It also has a ‘gas pedal’ feature for your thumb to help drive the gun on target.
 Springfield undercut the trigger guard for a high grip.
 No need to send your frame off for stippling or your slide off for milling.
 It comes ready with all those extra features.

 While optics ready handguns are not new, what is new here is the VIS optics mounting system.
 This unique system does away with mounting plates and can accept over 30 red dots right out of the box.
 Time will tell if this is the system all gun manufacturers will go to in the future, or if red dot footprints will standardize, but we are excited about this feature.

-This is not a competition gun, but it shot flat and reliable in our testing.
-Accuracy was on par with other duty handguns in its class, and did not let us down.
-The picatinny rail allows you to mount a light, so with a light and a red dot, the Echelon is ready.
-Ergonomics, reliability, accuracy, and extra features like a novel mounting system for optics make this pistol and excellent choice for you for home defense.
+This is not a competition gun, but it shot flat and remained reliable in our testing.
+Accuracy was also on par with other duty handguns in its class and did not let us down.
+The gun has a threaded barrel for you to attach any muzzle devices, and it also comes with multiple sights.
+Plus, the Picatinny rail allows you to mount a light, so with a light and a red dot, the Echelon is ready.

 Echelon Pistol Pros and Cons

-• Optics Ready – Really cool optics system (VIS)
+• Really cool optics system (VIS)

-• Trigger – Light and crisp trigger with a short and tactile reset
+• Light and crisp trigger

 #2 Sig Sauer P226 : Home Defense Runner-Up